 That’s why it’s important for eSports pros to get the most out of their success as early as possible, while preparing for the next stage of life.
-Here are some financial-planning tips from our Global Sports & Entertainment team for pro gamers and their trusted advisors to consider.
+Here are some financial-planning tips from our Global Sports and Entertainment Directors for pro gamers and their trusted advisors to consider.

 It’s important for eSports pros to get the most out of their success as early as possible.